-Stage 7 TO 3 Sent to member of SLT at the point of third indiscretion for imme- diate discussion where next steps are considered.
-This could in- clude monitoring and making SENDCO aware.
-Stage 8 Parents of "persistent offenders" asked to come in by teacher to discuss issues and possible support strategies.
-The head teacher is informed that contact with parents has been made.
-This would also include a restorative conversation outlining expectations.
 Stage 9 Pupil is asked to go to the head teacher who will invite parents for further discussion.
 The use of behaviour and support strategies, such as a monitoring form to target improvement could be intro- duced at this point.
 It may also be appropriate to consider a refer- ral to Primary Behaviour Support.
 If this is the case, a single point of contact should be identified by the SENDCO.
 Moving forwards, this person should organise regular meetings with the parents and agree either face to face contact or written feedback on the pro- gress of the behaviour plan.
 This could also include written pro- gress updates from behavioural support.
 In certain cases, it may also be appropriate to refer the case to an educational pshycholo- gist if it is deemed the child's needs are best catered for by an Ed- ucation Health Care Plan.
-Stage 10 If persistent disruptive behaviour continues, or an incident is deemed as serious, such as involving violence towards another pupil or staff, verbal abuse towards pupils or staff, bullying, or ra- cial or sexual discrimination, the pupil can receive a supervised in- ternal exclusion, initially up to one half day.
+Stage 10 If persistent disruptive behaviour continues, or an incident is deemed as serious, such as involving violence towards another pupil or staff, repeatedly and willfully refusing to follow social dis- tancing rules, verbal abuse towards pupils or staff, bullying, or ra- cial or sexual discrimination, the pupil can receive a supervised in- ternal exclusion, initially up to one half day.
+This will take place in an isolation room with staff supervising from at least two metres.
 Stage 11 If internal exclusion is seen to be ineffective, after a maximum of two internal exclusions within one half term for related behaviour, an external exclusion will be put in place.
 Depending on the se- verity of the incidence, this should be for a fixed period of either half a day or a full day.
 This is recorded, and the information passed to Gateshead LA and the Education Committee.
+If the internal exclusion relates to a breach of social distancing guidelines and the pupil continues to display challenging behav- iours, this can be escalated to an external exclusion without the requirement for a second internal exclusion.
 Stage 12 External exclusions can be stepped up to a maximum of five days.
 No more than three external exclusions should be used for related behaviours.
 At the point of the third exclusion, Ian Stewart (Gates- head LA Admissions) will be invited to school with the parents of the pupils to discuss a managed move, if appropriate, as a last re- sort to avoid a permanent exclusion.
+If a pupil has been excluded externally for repeated and willful refusal to adhere to social dis- tancing rules, the pupil can be asked to remain at home for the duration of the period the COVID-19 regulations are in effect.
 Stage 13 If a managed move was not accepted, or failed, and the behaviour continues, a permanent exclusion from the Academy will be considered by the head teacher.